Accessing Secrets

-The Doppler CLI is supremely flexible when it comes to accessing your secrets and in this guide, we'll show you the most common usage patterns:
+The Doppler CLI is supremely flexible when it comes to accessing your secrets.
+In this guide, we'll show you the most common usage patterns:

 Mounting

-For applications that read secrets from a file, you can mount an ephemeral .env, JSON, or a custom file format using a secrets template .
+For applications that read secrets from a file, you can mount an ephemeral .env or JSON file.
+You can also mount a custom file format using a secrets template.

 Your secrets are mounted as a Linux named pipe that can be read like a file and is automatically cleaned up when the Doppler process exits, making it the only secure method for supplying secrets via the file system.